Structural funding for sustainable collaboration

 All LTP initiatives have to be submitted online.
 The initiatives will be published on the NWO website.
 After that, a pre-proposal has to be submitted.
 These pre-proposals are assessed in competition by a broad committee, on the criteria impact and strategic importance, long-term perspective, scientific quality, and composition of the consortium.
 Based on the advice from the selection committee, NWO will select long-term programs that are eligible for submission of a full proposal.
 For these selected programmes, NWO makes a financial reservation.
 That means that when a full proposal meets the quality criteria, the LTP can receive funding from NWO.
 To optimize the financial reservations that NWO makes, these are based on the private cash commitment that a pre-proposal can realize.
 To submit a pre-proposal, a consortium has to have at least €900.000,- private cash commitment.

-The deadline for the submission of initiatives is January 26th, 2021.
-The deadline for submission of pre-proposals is May 27th, 2021.
+The deadline for the submission of initiatives was January 26th, 2021.
+The deadline for submission of pre-proposals was May 27th, 2021.
+The organisation of the next round is still under consideration.
+More will be known in mid-2022.